dominoma/typesafe-vuex/README.md

 # vuex-typesafe

+ATTENTION: THIS PROJECT IS EXPERIMENTAL.
+DO NOT USE IN COMMERCIAL CODE!

 This is a simple way to make Vuex typescript-ready.
 To type your store/module, you have to declare actions, mutations and getters like this:

 ## Actions